 Drilling muds are designed to facilitate drilling operations and provide proper cuttings transport.
 They are not necessarily conducive to efficient mud displacement, logging, or completion operations.
 Therefore, it is often necessary to condition the mud (i.e., to modify mud properties).
-Before placing cement in the wellbore, two mud characteristics can be changed—density and rheology.
+Before placing cement (Cementing in drilling) in the wellbore, two mud characteristics can be changed—density and rheology.
 The required adjustments vary according to the particular situation.

 Why Mud Conditioning Is Important?

 It is generally desirable to reduce the mud density without compromising well control.
 Reducing the mud’s gel strength, yield stress, and plastic viscosity (Rheometer Test Method) is also beneficial.
 Doing so reduces the driving forces necessary to displace the mud and increases mud mobility.
 Of course, these steps require prior removal of the drilling cuttings from the borehole and the drilling fluid.
 When the cuttings are removed from the drilling fluid, its yield point usually decreases.
 One must be careful to prevent settling of weighting agents (e.g., barite in drilling mud); otherwise, control of mud density (mud balance) is lost.
 This may represent a major constraint for highly deviated holes (Crook et al., 1987) in terms of minimum values for the low-shear-rate rheology.